quartiq/miniconf/miniconf_mqtt/README.md

 Success replies carry only `code=Ok`.

-## Compatibility mode

-Optional feature `compat-settings-ingress` is currently only retained as a compatibility feature flag.
-It does not shape the core MM2 API described here.

 ## Limitations

 - MM2 is small and opinionated.
 One MQTT prefix is assumed to have one authoritative device